TubercularOx/darkhaunter/Geekery/roy.md

 - a Sunder attempt that conveniently broke Thog’s tusk, inducing rage

 A few points of damage are not a significant contribution to the fight, while sundering Thog’s axe is.
 Focusing on something insignificant in order to turn something significant into the DM’s favor doesn’t sit right with me.

+**The below was written under a different theory about how this web page should work.
+I'll update it someday.**

 ## Improved Unarmed Strike